ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 ### Older method

-In older pressure-vessel versions that do not have this option available, please do this instead:
+If pressure-vessel is crashing on startup and does not produce a log, please do this instead:

 * Completely exit from Steam